Associate Professor, Department of Mechanical and Industrial Engineering

 Research Areas: Human factors; human adaptation to technology; designing feedback for guiding operator behavior; driver distraction mitigation; statistical modelling of crash data; decision support for emergency medical transport; interruptions in intensive care settings; unmanned vehicle supervisory control.

-Professor Birsen Donmez joined the Department of Mechanical & Industrial Engineering in January 2010.
+Birsen Donmez is an Associate Professor at the University of Toronto, Department of Mechanical & Industrial Engineering and is the Canada Research Chair in Human Factors and Transportation.
 She received her BS in Mechanical Engineering from Bogazici University in 2001, her MS (2004) and PhD (2007) in industrial engineering, and her MS in statistics (2007) from the University of Iowa.
 Before joining the University of Toronto, she spent two years as a postdoctoral associate at the Massachusetts Institute of Technology.
+Her research focuses on operator attention in multitask activities, decision support under uncertainty, and human automation interaction, with applications in surface transportation, healthcare, and unmanned vehicle operations.
+Her selected honors include the inaugural Stephanie Binder Young Professional Award from the HFES Surface Transportation Technical Group and an Ontario Early Researcher Award.
+She serves on multiple Transportation Research Board committees and as an associate editor for IEEE Transactions on Human-Machine Systems.